 The rationalization/justification: Well I could have a bit.
-I could have some of the lighter dessert on the menu (although I really would like the double fudge chocolate cake).
+I could have some of the lighter desserts on the menu (although I really would like the double fudge chocolate cake).
 I could exercise it off later.
 I could fast for 16 hours tomorrow.
 I think I can have the chocolate cake actually because it’s probably quite a small slice.
 I have been really busy today.
 I am quite tired.

-The Mental Math Planning Strategy Operation: Ok, so my meal was probably quite a lot, 600 cals, but I was good so it maybe 550 cals (or some other random and non sensical number).
+The Mental Math Planning Strategy Operation: Ok, so my meal was probably quite a lot, 600 cals, but I was good so it maybe 550 cals (or some other random and non-sensical number).
 Maybe a 10, or an X20?
 God, let me check my app to see where I am.
 How many steps did I do?
 Did I burn any cals from talking a lot tonight?

 The Decision: Okay, I’m going to eat it.

 The Eating: This is lovely, but I really shouldn’t be eating it.
 I hope my numbers add up.
 God, it’s so nice, I just want to eat more.
 Can I have more?
 It’s probably so full of sugar.
 Oh god, so many carbs.
 It’s bloody lovely but I can’t really be eating this!

 The Aftermath: I am a bloody pathetic loser?!
 Why can’t I do what I said I was going to do?